Access to public information in Turkey: Access to public information in practice

 The exercise of the right of access to public information is particularly problematic in the Turkish context, where the management of public affairs is characterized by a secretive approach to power and politics, and several problems affect the exercise of the right of free expression and media freedom.
-The situation has been deteriorating with the state of exception following the attempted coup d'état of July 15, 2016, entailing severe limitations to media freedom and to dissemination of information, press freedom limitations, sanctions against newspapers and journalists, censorship and self-censorship.
+This worsened during the state of emergency following the 2016 attempted coup d'état, entailing severe limitations to media freedom and to dissemination of information, press freedom limitations, sanctions against newspapers and journalists, censorship and self-censorship.

 A right to information request can be made using the :tr:CİMER website.

 In 2014, only 2,7% of requests for access to information were rejected, against 3,4% in 2013.
 The share of appeals refused by the Board of Review of the Access to Information fell from 50,6% in 2013 to 36,3% in 2014.
 According to the European Commission, more than 2 million applications a year for access to information were submitted both in 2015 and 2016.
 The percentage of requests refused remained small, approximately 3.7% up to June 2016 compared with 3% in 2015.

 Regarding the right to access information for lawyers, especially when they are assisting defendants accused with terrorism charges, they face serious problems.
 Their access to documents pertaining to the case can be restricted before the trial.

-On September 21, 2016, the Steering Committee of the Open Government Partnership (OGP) designated the inactive status of Turkey, for acting contrary to OGP process for two consecutive action plan cycles.
+In 2016 the Steering Committee of the Open Government Partnership (OGP) designated the inactive status of Turkey, for acting contrary to OGP process for two consecutive action plan cycles.
 The OGP action plan included, among other objectives, an improvement of the possibility to access public information for Turkish citizens.
-The decision follows a resolution approved unanimously by the OGP Steering Committee during their May 4, 2016 ministerial level meeting in Cape Town, South Africa.
-That resolution called for the government of Turkey to take steps to re-engage in OGP, including the development of a National Action with broad civil society participation by September 1, 2016.
+The decision followed a resolution approved unanimously by the OGP Steering Committee which called for the government of Turkey to take steps to re-engage in OGP, including the development of a National Action with broad civil society participation.